BULL RUN, VA

 The center of Jackson's line was broken by this terrific

-onslaught, but Grover was not supported and the advantage thus
+onslaught, but Grover was not supported and the advantage

-gained was of short duration as the Confederates came rushing
+gained was of short duration as the Confederates came

 into the breach, forcing Grover to retire.
 Kearny's attack

-was delayed until after Grover's repulse and was made with the
+was delayed until after Grover's repulse and was made with

 same bravery and determination.